testinggospels/camouflage/docs/csv-data-source.md

 - key: The column name in which you would like Camouflage to search for a specific value
 - value: The value you want to search

 Camouflage then gives you access to a `result` array, which you can use inside an IIFE.
-It's your resposibility of how you want to use the `result` array.
+It's your resposibility to decide how you want to use the `result` array.
 For example, in snippet shown below, we are simply using 1st element of the array i.e. `result[0]`.
 But you could also write a for loop to iterate over the array and generate your response body.

 Please note that the value you return MUST be a string.